wp-plugins/woocommerce-compare-products/readme.txt

 * On upgrade to Pro version the Lite Version Categories and Features sub menu changes to Categories and Attributes.
 * On upgrade to Pro version all Lite Version create and edit Compare Categories and Compare features code is removed.
 * On upgrade to Pro Version all Lite Version Un-Assigned Compare features code is removed.

+>= backbone.js / WooCommerce JSON REST API =

+>* The front end compare list widget and comparison list table are built in [backbone.js](http://backbonejs.org/)
+>* Backbone.js live synch between compare list in widget and table loaded by pop-up or on new window.
+>* Lightweight - all events are parsed via the backbone.js JSON interface with the WooCommerce JSON REST API

+>= Sass #dynamic {stylesheets}

+>* All front end style is created via [Sass](http://sass-lang.com/) #dynamic {stylesheets}
+>* All admin panels are built in Sass

 = Compare Audio and Video =
 * Compare Audio - Shows the default WordPress Audio player in the Comparison table.
 Supported formats .mp3, .m4a, .ogg, .wav file